Frequently Asked Questions: Divorce And Custody

 How will our property be divided?
-In Arizona, any property that is acquired during the course of a marriage is subject to division.
+Under Arizona family law statutes, any property that is acquired during the course of a marriage is subject to division.
 Any property that was owned prior to the marriage is considered separate and is not subject to division.
 However, separate property can effectively become marital property if your ex had access or was allowed to use the property in question during the course of the marriage.
 As you can imagine, these issues can become complicated quickly, which is why having experienced legal representation is so important.
 Of course, you and your ex can also negotiate a property settlement on your own terms with the help of your attorneys.

 Are mothers always awarded custody?
 No. While mothers may have had an advantage in custody settlements in the past, the law now recognizes that children benefit the most when they have a relationship with both parents.
 In addition, any custody determination must consider the best interests of the child above all other factors.
 If that means full or partial custody is awarded to the father, then that is what the court will decide.